skip to main content

 Q&As

-At 244 Flaxmere Avenue (about 45 homes)
+At 244 Flaxmere Avenue (about 46 homes)

-Behind the Flaxmere Village Shops (about 40 homes)
+Behind the Flaxmere Village Shops (about 42 homes)

-Next to the Flaxmere College sports fields (about 60 homes)
+Next to the Flaxmere College sports fields (about 77 homes)

 The exact number of homes in each area will depend on the final detailed design.

 Because Hastings District Council owns the land, it can put rules around the types of homes that can be built on them.
-The homes will have to be minimum six-star rated, which means they must exceed the standards set in the New Zealand Building Code.
-That means they will be, warm, weathertight and energy-efficient.

 When the new Tarbet St sections (also Council-owned) were sold to first home buyers, the new owners had to agree to using brick, tile and aluminium joinery (meaning they will be warm and weather-tight, and to minimum garaging and outdoor areas.
 A similar formula will be used for the next three areas.

 Council has a number of ways it can make this happen.
 In Tarbet St, the sections were only sold to people who did not already own a home (so first home buyer/people renting), and the new owners had to agree to live in them for a minimum of five years.
-Those conditions meant landlords and developers could not buy them.
+Those conditions meant landlords and investors could not buy them.
 The buyers still needed to have an income that meant they could get a loan from a bank and pay it off.

 With the next three developments (above), Council is talking to charitable housing trusts.
 They help low-income families to buy their own home so they don’t need to borrow so much money from a bank.
 There are various options, e.g. shared ownership (the trust owns the house with the family) or rent-to-own (the family pays rent with part of the rent paying off the home).
 The three new developments will have a mix of options.